adobe-apiplatform/umapi-documentation/docs/en/api/group.md

   * Support Administrators: `_support_admin`
   * Deployment Administrators: `_deployment_admin`

   In addition, there are administrative groups for each user group and product profile.
+There are also developer groups for product profiles.
   These are named with a prefix and the group name.
-For example, `_admin_Marketing Group`, or `_product_admin_Adobe Document Cloud for business`.
+For example, `_admin_Marketing Group`, `_product_admin_Adobe Document Cloud for business` or `_developer_Marketing Group`.

 The following field is returned for groups of type `USER_ADMIN_GROUP`: